 1.0 Updating and installing patches

 Periodically SAS releases patches to fix bugs.
 Sometimes SAS will bundle these together into service packs to make them easier to download and install.
 To check for hot fixes and service packs you can go to the SAS support website.
-For a guide to installing hot fixes to SAS, see our page Updating SAS for Windows.

 2.0 Checking the version